manuel-plavsic/nix_slint_rust_template/README.md

 "/run/opengl-driver/share/vulkan/icd.d/nvidia_icd.json:/run/opengl-driver/share/vulkan/icd.d/intel_icd.x86_64.json:/run/opengl-driver/share/vulkan/icd.d/radeon_icd.x86_64.json"
 ```

 This should allow the emulator to use Vulkan using any x86_64 workstation.
 Of course, it is possible to remove some of the paths, or add more (see available ICDs on your machine with `ls /run/opengl-driver/share/vulkan/icd.d/`).
-This might be necessary if using Linux on ARM (not tested).
+This might be necessary if using GNU/Linux on ARM (not tested).

-#### Vulkan fallbacks to OpenGL
+#### Vulkan fallbacks to OpenGL (Host: GNU/Linux)

 While Vulkan is used, there seems to be a translation layer with OpenGL (in the logs appear `Graphics API Version OpenGL ES 3.0 (4.6 (Core Profile) Mesa 25.2.4)` and `useVulkanComposition: false`).

 If someone finds a way to enable Vulkan Composition, please open a PR or open an issue/discussion.
 That would be highly appreciated.

-#### Disable Vulkan (Workstation: Linux)
+#### Disable Vulkan (Host: GNU/Linux)

 If the emulator is not running correctly, the added flag forces OpenGL-only rendering: